guptashubrah/Intellij_plugins/README.md

 How to build the plugin that we developed?
 1. Gradle(in the right, icon) -> Tasks -> intellij -> buildPlugin
 2. This will create a zip file for our plugin in the folder build -> distributions.
+[Added the plugin zip in the repo with the name Example-1.0-SNAPSHOT.zip]
 3. If we want to apply this plugin to some other project (let's say Project Y) in a new instance of IntelliJ IDEA, go to File -> Settings -> Plugin -> Gear icon on the top of menu -> Install Plugin from disk -> Upload the zip created in previous step -> Install it there, and use       in the editor.